SebastianBThomsen/Linq/README.md

 # Step 1 – Setup

 I have created the model classes, a FamilyContext : DbContext, and an SQLite file for you.
-It’s all in the checked out project.
+It’s all included in the project.

 Open the database in the view to verify there’s data in it.